Your pet's home away from home.ON THIS PAGE:

 We are devoted to your dog’s overall health and well-being.
 So dog boarding at Northeast Animal Hospital is like children's daycare at a pediatrician’s clinic!
-We make every effort to provide individual attention to your pet, whether he or she boards with us for a day, a week, or more.
+We make every effort to provide individual attention to your pet, whether they board with us for a day, a week, or more.
 Features of our dog boarding accommodations include:

-- Devotion to your pet—to his or her health and happiness
+- Devotion to your pet—to their health and happiness

 - Trained and qualified staff

 - Clean kennel units (Cleaning is performed multiple times daily)